-- Increases in the carrying amounts arising on revaluation are credited to the asset revaluation reserve. - To the extent that the increase reverses a decrease previously recognised via the profit or loss, then increase is first recognised in profit or loss. - Decreases that reverse previous increases of the same asset are first charged against revaluation reserves directly in equity to the extent of the remaining reserve attributable to the asset, with all other decreases charged to the Income statement.
+- Increases in the combined carrying amounts of asset classes arising on revaluation are credited to the asset revaluation reserve. - To the extent that a net asset class increase reverses a decrease previously recognised via the profit or loss, then increase is first recognised in profit or loss. - Net decreases that reverse previous increases of the same asset class are first charged against revaluation reserves directly in equity to the extent of the remaining reserve attributable to the asset, with all other decreases charged to the Income statement.